DavidAnson/markdownlint/doc/Rules.md

 [Link](#heading-name)
 ```

-Furthermore, this rule mandates the use of lowercase for link fragments.
+Link fragments may be handled case-sensitively, so this rule requires fragments
-Thus, even though the link points to the correct fragment, the following example
+to exactly match the [GitHub heading algorithm][github-heading-algorithm].
-will still trigger this rule:
+Therefore, the following example is reported as a violation:

 ```markdown
 # Heading Name